 Released in 2009 and acquired by PayPal in 2013, Venmo is a true 21st-century product that has transformed the way we handle money and payments.

-Users of Venmo are able to transfer money between one another using the mobile phone app or the web interface.
+Users of Venmo are able to transfer money between one another using the mobile payment app or the web interface.
 According to Recode, the mobile payment service handled $7.5 billion in transactions in 2015, and almost $3.2 billion in just the first quarter of 2016.

 In a recent poll commissioned by LendEDU, we found that 68 percent of respondents who use a mobile payment application use Venmo.
 In fact, more respondents used Venmo than Square Cash, a bank’s mobile payment app, and other similar services combined!